scottstewart1234/TextClassificationofRedditPosts/README.md

 |Multinomial Naive Bayes|A Multinomial naive bayes classifier made with SKLearn| 73.31%|
 |Always Choose “Conservative”| Literally just pick conservative (what we had slightly more data for)| 56.5%|

+# Analysis of results
+Our results show that a simple neural network (with 2 layers and one reshape layer) was able to outperform our other models by a small margin.
+By changing our feature set to include a bigram model we were able to slightly increase our accuracy.
+It should be noted that the bigram model was built on top of the already existing feature set, and both were used in making the final model.
+Oddly, one of the models actually performed worse than guessing “conservative” for every post.